-Every Craig’n’Dave lesson with theory has a starter activity and a model answer.
+Every GCSE lesson has a starter activity and a model answer.
 The activities are focused on the content of the lesson and require no input from the teacher.
 You can simply display them on the board for when students come into the classroom.
 This ensures that there is no “down-time” at the beginning of a lesson as students arrive at different times.

-The purpose of a starter at GCSE when using CraignDave resources is to provide what we call, “engagement on entry”.
+The purpose of a starter is to provide what we call, “engagement on entry”.
 Students will often arrive at different times and you need to decide when the lesson should start.
 This is problematic as you don’t want to start the lesson only to have to repeat most of what you have just said.
 Equally you don’t want students having nothing to do until everyone else arrives.
 You need lessons to be self-starting and not dependent on who and how many students have arrived at the lesson.
-While starter activities can be irrelevant to the lesson itself depending on what you are trying to achieve; it is usually better if they focus on the topic in hand.
-We like to pose questions on the board, get the students to find out more about a topic and complete very short activities that can be thrown away.
+We like to pose questions on the board, get the students to find out more about a topic and complete very short activities.
 Critically, it doesn’t really matter if a student completes the activity or not.
 It is to engage them and get them thinking about the topic before the “real part” of the lesson begins.
 Students are therefore challenged from the get-go.

 If you have our Smart Revise product, this is an excellent alternative to starter activities.
 Use the topic filters to lock all the topics except the ones that have been taught so far and ask students to use Quiz until you are ready to start the lesson.
 This provides the students with diagnostic low-stakes multiple choice questions.